MarcusVirg/resume-site/content/publications/AllDayDevOps.md

 ---

+# This is a template not a real publication

 This talk looked at Liberty Mutual’s transformation to Continuous Integration, Continuous Delivery, and DevOps.
 For a large, heavily regulated industry, this task can not only be daunting, but viewed by many as impossible.
 Often, organizations try to reduce the friction through micro-fixes, but Eddie’s team asked how to change the culture to reduce the friction and concluded with the following final points:

 - Don’t mandate DevOps.
 Give employees the chance to master their discipline with examples to set and follow.